Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Methods

 For the synthesis of pseudo-labels, a mixed array of unlabeled and positive class features is used as the starting point.
 The first step is to normalize this array.
 Next, the array is decoupled into $X$ features of unlabeled images (Group 1) and $Y$ features of positively-labeled images (Group 2).
 Then, we divide the $X$ unlabeled class features into subgroups of size $k$ (16 in our case), and we end up with $X/k$ subgroups.
 Meanwhile, a single feature is randomly selected from the $Y$ positive class features for future use.

-For each subgroup, we apply the cosine similarity function to compute the similarity between the previously selected positive feature and the features in this subgroup.
-After that, the unlabeled image with the median similarity score is assigned a pseudo label (i.e., negative class) based on the hypothesis that the negative images dominate the distribution of the entire cohort.
-In this study, the ratio between positive and negative images is roughly 1:100.
+For each subgroup, we apply the cosine similarity function in order to compute the similarity between the previously selected positive feature and the features in the subgroup.
+Following this, the unlabeled image with the median similarity score is assigned a pseudo label (i.e., negative class) based on the hypothesis that negative images dominate the distribution of the entire cohort.
+The 1:100 ratio used in this paper follows the design from a previous publication~\citep{yang2020rethinking}.
+According to~\citep{yang2020rethinking}, a higher imbalance ratio can impose an additional challenge towards the classification tasks as compared to a scenario with moderately imbalanced data.

-The pseudo-code of generating such pseudo-label is presented in Algorithm \ref{alg:algorithm}.
-As an toy example, it assumes that there are 505 unlabeled images.
-Based on the ratio in this study, 500 of them should be negative and only 5 of them should be positive.
-Now, if the size of the batch is 16 and the images are randomly selected, the probability of having exactly $n$ positive image(s) can be expressed as:
+The pseudo-code for generating such pseudo-labels is presented in Algorithm \ref{alg:algorithm}.
+As an example, it assumes that there are $N$ unlabeled images.
+The ratio of positive images ($N_{pos}$) to negative images ($N - N_{pos}$) is roughly 1:100 in this study.
+Thus, if the size of the batch is $B\ (B\ll N)$ and the images are randomly selected, the probability of having exactly $n$ positive image(s) in this batch is expressed as:

-Then, the probability of having at most 1 positive image among the 16 selected samples is:
+Following this, the probability of having one or less positive images (in other words, $B$ or $B-1$ negative images) among a randomly selected batch B, is:

+when $N \approx N - N_{pos}$.
+Therefore, every batch contains almost all negative images, which ensures that the pseudo-labels are negative.

-\subsection{Semi-supervised Contrastive Learning}
+\subsection{Semi-Supervised Contrastive Learning}

+The key innovation of our method is our proposal of a new semi-supervised contrastive learning strategy.
+In short, we aggregate the standard cosine similarity loss with the supervised contrastive (SupCon) loss.